Jay Fishman finds independence with a little help from friends

 Jay lives in an apartment community on the fourth floor.
 Due to his migraines, he was often bed-bound and unable to take his service dog out for the necessary frequent potty breaks.
 He reached out to Porch Potty in 2013 to see if we could help.
 At the time, there was some concern that it might not work with a standard poodle, but Jay would not be deterred and gave Porch Potty a shot.

 His dog took to it right away.
 Porch Potty was a perfect fit!

 Sadly, Jay’s furred companion had health issues of his own and passed away at five years old.
 Jay has had several service dogs since then, and all have transitioned to Porch Potty with ease.
 His original Porch Potty has held up through almost nine Ohio winters with little trouble.

 Previously, all of Jay’s service dogs came to him as trained adults.
 As you can imagine, it takes time to find the right fit dog to human.
 This time, Jay has a puppy.
-An eight-month-old energetic Labradoodle, and by Jay’s description is BIG!
+An eight-month-old energetic Labradoodle named Eddie, and by Jay’s description, he is BIG!
 Weighing in at 55 pounds but very tall, like his predecessors, he’s adjusted to using the Porch Potty with ease.
-Jay’s found his new best friend, who has in turn found his own independence with a designated space to do his business.
+Jay’s found a new best friend with Eddie, who has in turn found his own independence with a designated space to do his business.

 The Porch Potty Mission

 We’re very proud to be a part of Jay’s journey.
 Stories like his motivate us to continue solving everyday problems with practical solutions.
 We’ve got some amazing designs for new products in the works at Porch Potty as we seek to improve the quality of life for dogs and humans around the globe.

 Thank you, Jay, for inspiring all of us by sharing your story!

 Jay’s Pro Porch Potty tip: